harshprajapati1/Pathfinding-Algorithms-visualizer/README.md

 # Pathfinding-Algorithms-visualizer
-This projects implements all the informed searching algorithms Currently this project only implements the A-star pathfinding algorithm.
+This projects implements all the informed searching algorithms.\n Currently this project only implements the A-star pathfinding algorithm.

 DEMONSTRATION: